Ghost, 17th June 2023, Helviti, Copenhell Festival, Denmark

 Photo: Zoran: www.sonic-shot.com

 How about that line-up for a Friday night?
 The concert was announced when Life Of Agony played Copenhagen last time in June at this year’s edition of Copenhell Festival.
-The show was quickly sold out and there are perhaps several reasons for that.
+The show was quickly sold out, and there are perhaps several reasons for that.
 First of all, they chose a smaller venue then the last time their headlined a show in Copenhagen and played half empty Amager Bio venue.
-Second of all, the fact that Prong was joining them must have contributed to quick sell-out as well.
-And last but most certainly not least, their aforementioned performance at Copenhell was such victorious and joyous experience that it must have opened eyes of some of those who might not have been as familiar as with the band.
+Second of all, the fact that Prong was joining them must have contributed to the quick sell-out as well.
+And last but most certainly not least, their aforementioned performance at Copenhell was such a victorious and joyous experience that it must have opened the eyes of some of those who might not have been as familiar as with the band.

-Los Angeles based duo (fourpiece in live setting) is a rather good and fitting pick for this tour.
-Their music works very well with both other bands, yet they give the audience different experience with more of a punk/garage rock approach and even an overall grunge feel.
+Los Angeles based duo (four piece in live setting) is a rather good and fitting pick for this tour.
+Their music works very well with both other bands, yet they give the audience a different experience with more of a punk/garage rock approach and even an overall grunge feel.
 On paper, this is one of those bands that just must work well live.
 Unfortunately, the early opening slot at 7:30 PM meant that there were hardly any people there by the time the band took the stage.
-As their 30-minute show progressed more people made their way into the main venue.
+As their 30-minute show progressed, more people made their way into the main venue.
 By the time Tarah Who?
 There was good positive energy coming from the stage, but it never really gelled with the audience.
 On the other hand, the band did their job just fine and for sure have gained few new potential fans.
-Hopefully, they’ll also get to play some small headlining shows around here in near future, because where the band is at in their career now, those small clubs with, knee-high stages and ceilings that are too low, seem like a best place for them to unleash that, which is Tarah Who?.
+Hopefully, they’ll also get to play some small headlining shows around here in the near future, because where the band is at in their career now, those small clubs with, knee-high stages and ceilings that are too low, seem like the best place for them to unleash that, which is Tarah Who?.

-So, there was no surprises or curveballs, but rather some serious bashing.
+So, there were no surprises or curveballs, but rather some serious bashing.
 There was a good dynamic on stage and Victor’s track record in itself projects so much respect, also on stage.
-They were bloody noisy, at time perhaps even too noisy for it to be truly enjoyable sonic experience, but despite it all Victor’s razor-sharp distinctive guitar tone was all over the place.
+They were bloody noisy, at time perhaps even too noisy for it to be a truly enjoyable sonic experience, but despite it all Victor’s razor-sharp distinctive guitar tone was all over the place.
 The band worked for it, at times perhaps even too hard, like when after countless failed attempts at getting a circle-pit going they insisted on getting at least one circle-put last night.
-And they did get it when band’s bassist Jason Christopher stated, “If only one of you starts, the rest will follow”.
+And they did get it when the band’s bassist Jason Christopher stated, “If only one of you starts, the rest will follow”.
 It seemed so desperate, but we did get to see a circle pit as they launched into “Snap Your Fingers, Snap Your Neck”.

 There is consistency when it comes to Prong, live as well as on the records and in many ways, you know what you’ll get.
 This means that new songs worked very well live as well, with especially “Breaking Point” looking as a song, which will have its place in Prong’s setlist in years to come.